 Please call our office at 250.425.6271 if you see something in our greenbelts or parks that looks like a hazard and we will review it.
 Please do not personally maintain parks and greenbelt areas.

-Please keep in mind that maintenance of the boulevard (the lands owned by the District of Sparwood and situated between private property lines and roadway curbs and gutters) is the responsibility of the property owner or tenant to maintain as per the Boulevard Maintenance Bylaw.
+Please keep in mind that maintenance of the boulevard (the lands owned by the District of Sparwood and situated between private property lines and roadway curbs and gutters) is the responsibility of the property owner or tenant to maintain as per the Community Standards Bylaw.

 When the municipality becomes aware of the existence of an encroachment that extends beyond a resident’s private property boundaries onto a public road right-of-way, a public property such as a park or other District owned land, removal of the encroachment is required.
 Alternatively, the owner wishing to use that land may request to purchase those lands and consolidate with their lot.

 The property owner may submit a written request to the Planning Department for the encroachment to be reviewed by the District.
 Please review the Municipal Land Disposition Policy prior to submitting a request.

 If upon review the District has no objections to the encroachment, the property owner may purchase the land from the District.
 In this case, a disposition of land as per Section 26 or 27 of the Community Charter must be undertaken.

 If the District does not consent to a purchase of land, the property owner must remove the encroaching structure within a reasonable timeframe and repair and renew all portions of the right-of-way, public property or District owned land which may at any time be damaged, to the satisfaction of the District at the cost of the property owner.